clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 <dl>
   <dt>Coordinated</dt>
   <dl>An operation that depends on cooperation from other operations (possibly, other operations at least do not interfere with it)
-      in order to produce correct results, for example, a banking operation that involves more than one account.
+      in order to produce correct results.
+For example, a banking operation that involves more than one account.
    </dl>

   <dt>Uncoordinated</dt>